NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ![Split Panes](https://github.com/NetDevNotes/iTerm2-with-Oh-My-ZSH/blob/master/split_panes.png)

 ## Autocomplete
-Both iTerm2 and Oh-My-ZSH have command history autocomplete features.
+Both iTerm2 and Oh-My-ZSH have command history autocompletion features.

 ### iTerm2
 1. To use autocomplete, type the beginning of a word and then press `cmd-;`